 By devising a zero waste project that encourages the planting of fast growing, beautiful and edible flora, we hope that people will experiment with the types of plants they can grow.
 Our Roundhouse gardens will act as a template, inviting more people from the community to visit our site for advice and support for their own modular growing systems.

 We’ll be supporting Heart of BS13 volunteers and apprentices with life-skills coaching, work experience and mentoring as well as identifying gaps in experience and skills.
-Working intensively with up to 35 people a year and walking alongside each participant to role model, mentor and guide, Be Brilliant will support and encourage new skills, behaviours and thinking to ensure that barriers and obstacles to opportunities can be overcome.
+Working intensively with up to 12 volunteers and trainees a year and walking alongside each participant to role model, mentor and guide, our Be Brilliant approach will support and encourage new skills, behaviours and thinking to ensure that barriers and obstacles to opportunities can be overcome.

 The Hive Workspace